GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Introduction

 Previous attempts on generative SSL \cite{b14, b15, b16, b17} utilize models such as variational autoencoders (VAEs) \cite{b18} and generative adversarial networks (GANs) \cite{b19}.
 However, GANs and VAEs suffer from several issues such as training instability, degraded image quality, and mode collapse \cite{b63}.
-Recently, denoising diffusion probabilistic models (DDPMs) \cite{b44} have emerged to be powerful alternatives for GANs and VAEs in producing high-quality images \cite{b20}, which motivates us to use them for pretext task.
+Recently, denoising diffusion probabilistic models (DDPMs) \cite{b44} have emerged to be powerful alternatives to GANs and VAEs in producing high-quality images \cite{b20}, which motivates us to use them as a pretext task.
 Additionally, since DDPMs inherently solve an image-to-image translation task using a segmentation-like backbone, they make a natural choice for self-supervised pretraining of segmentation problems.
-While DDPMs have been explored for medical image segmentation \cite{b21, b22} for modalities such as magnetic resonance imaging (MRI), computed tomography (CT), and ultrasound imaging modalities, the use of DDPMs for SSL and for histopathological images is unexplored hitherto, to the best of our knowledge.
+While DDPMs have been explored for medical image segmentation \cite{b21, b22} for modalities such as magnetic resonance imaging (MRI), computed tomography (CT), and ultrasound imaging modalities, the use of DDPMs specifically for SSL in the context of histopathological images is unexplored hitherto, to the best of our knowledge.
+While diffusion models have been used for SSL, they have not been used as generators in the context of segmentation, which we leverage in our work.
 Motivated by the aforementioned observations, we propose the use of DDPMs as pretext tasks in SSL for histopathological segmentation.
-Specifically, the contributions of our work can be summarized as follows: \begin{enumerate}

-\item We propose a diffusion-based generative pre-training process for self-supervision to learn efficient histopathological image representations and use the underlying UNet architecture as the backbone for the downstream segmentation task. \item We propose a new head and neck (HN) cancer dataset with H\&E stained histopathological images along with corresponding segmentation mask annotations. \item We show the efficacy of our method on three histopathology datasets on multiple evaluation metrics with improved performance over other SSL pre-training methods and pretext tasks. \end{enumerate}
+Specifically, the contributions of our work can be summarized as follows: \begin{enumerate} \item We propose to employ a UNet-based, image-space generative diffusion process as the pretext task in self-supervised learning for histopathological image segmentation. \item We propose to utilize the same UNet obtained from the aforementioned diffusion model, trained in a fully unsupervised manner, for segmentation.
+Specifically, the pre-trained diffusion UNet (step 1) is fine-tuned with segmentation losses with supervision for the final segmentation task. \item We propose a new head and neck (HN) cancer dataset with Hematoxylin and Eosin (H\&E) stained histopathological images along with corresponding segmentation mask annotations.
+To aid self-supervised and generative methods, the dataset contains a large number of unannotated images. \item We show the efficacy of our method on three histopathology datasets over multiple evaluation metrics with improved performance over other SSL pretext tasks and end-to-end supervised methods.
+Our framework also outperforms fully supervised DDPM-based methods and does not require large inference times. \end{enumerate}